-1. LUP Type 2 and 3 Stormwater Discharge Monitoring Requirements
+III.D.1.
+Risk Type 2 and 3 Stormwater Discharge Monitoring Requirements

-a.
-LUP Type 2 and 3 dischargers shall collect stormwater samples from sampling locations at one or more locations representative of the project’s construction activities, during discharge and within site operating hours.
+III.D.1.a.
+Risk Type 2 and 3 dischargers shall collect stormwater samples from sampling locations at one or more locations representative of the project’s construction activities, during discharge and within site operating hours.
 The samples shall be representative of the discharge flow and characteristics.

-b.
-LUP Type 2 and 3 dischargers shall obtain a minimum of 3 samples from each discharge location per 24-hour period of each qualifying precipitation event, during active discharge.
+III.D.1.b.
+Risk Type 2 and 3 dischargers shall obtain a minimum of three samples from each discharge location per 24-hour period of each qualifying precipitation event, during active discharge.

-c.
-LUP Type 2 and 3 dischargers shall collect samples of stored or contained stormwater during discharge from the impoundment, in accordance with Attachment J.
+III.D.1.c.
+Risk Type 2 and 3 dischargers shall collect samples of stored or contained stormwater during discharge from the impoundment, in accordance with Attachment J.

-i.
-LUP Type 2 and 3 dischargers shall analyze all their effluent samples for:
+III.D.1.d.
+Risk Type 2 and 3 dischargers shall analyze all their effluent samples for:

 pH and turbidity (refer to Order, Section IV.C.3.c and d); and,

-Any additional parameter required by the Regional Water Board Executive Officer.
+Additional parameter required by the Regional Water Board Executive Officer.

-d.
-LUP Type 2 and 3 dischargers may sample run-on from surrounding areas if there is reason to believe run-on may contribute to exceedance of numeric action levels and/or numeric effluent limits.
+III.D.1.e.
+Risk Type 2 and 3 dischargers may sample run-on from surrounding areas if there is reason to believe run-on may contribute to exceedance of numeric action levels and/or numeric effluent limits.

-2. LUP Type 3 Receiving Water Monitoring Requirements
+III.D.2.
+Risk Type 3 Receiving Water Monitoring Requirements

-a.
-LUP Type 3 dischargers who discharge directly into receiving waters are required to monitor that receiving water if sampling results from the discharge monitoring location meets either of the following conditions:
+III.D.2.a.
+Risk Type 3 dischargers who discharge directly into receiving waters are required to monitor that receiving water if sampling results from the discharge monitoring location meets either of the following conditions:

-pH value falls outside of the range of 6.0 and 9.0 pH units or
+pH value falls outside of the range of 6.0 and 9.0 pH units; or,

 Turbidity exceeds 500 NTU.

-b.
+III.D.2.b.
 Receiving water monitoring does not apply if run-on from a forest fire or any other natural disaster caused the stormwater results to fall outside the pH range or exceed the turbidity value.

-c.
-LUP Type 3 dischargers required to conduct receiving water monitoring shall collect samples as follows:
+III.D.2.c.
+Risk Type 3 dischargers required to conduct receiving water monitoring shall collect samples as follows:

 i.
 Collect, at minimum, one upstream receiving water sample from an accessible and safe location that is: